rizqme/interaction.js/readme.txt

 to generate interaction.js please do in terminal:
 $ sh generate.sh

 It will generate a new interaction.js from source.
-To include a new source file please open "generate" in your texteditor and add the new source file at the end of sources list
+To include a new source file please open "generate.sh" in your texteditor and add the new source file at the end of sources list